-We would note that in the last quarter of 2014, the Entity launched a revised on-line ICFR training course, mainly for new employees.
-A total of 64 employees in Legal Services, the General Risk Division, Audit, Management and Capital Control, Internal Control and Regulatory Compliance took part.
-This is in addition to the 236 employees who took the course in 2013 when it was also aimed at personnel in subsidiaries involved in preparing and reviewing financial information.
+We would note that in the last quarter of 2015 the Entity relaunched an online course on ICFR aimed at 81 employees from Legal Advisory, Management and Capital, Internal Control and Risks.
+This is in addition to the 64 employees who took the course in 2014 and the 236 people in 2013.